isomerpages/nparks-lbtl/_highlights/Event Highlights.md

 <p>From traditional dances to contemporary musical expressions, each showcase
 promises to be a celebration of artistry and cultural heritage.
-Don't miss this opportunity to catch performances by Yuan Ching Secondary School, Music and Drama Company and other local musicians!</p>
+Don't miss this opportunity to catch performances by Yuan Ching Secondary School, Music and Drama Company and our local buskers!</p>
 <p></p>
 <p><strong>Date: </strong>8, 13 – 15, 17, 20 – 22 September 2024</p>
 <p><strong>Time: </strong>6:30pm – 9:30pm</p>